Lakmini9999/sqlalchemy-permissions/README.md

 ## Thank You

-I hope you enjoy this project.
-I built Flask-Permissions because I couldn't find a simple permissions system for Flask.
-This does everything I need, and I feel the implementation is very easy to understand.
+I hope you will enjoy this project.
+I built SQLAlchemy-Permissions because I couldn't find a simple yet flexible permissions system for Flask and SQLAlchemy.

-I'd love to hear your comments either on Twitter ([@raddevon](http://twitter.com/raddevon/)) or via email ([devon@raddevon.com](mailto:devon@raddevon.com)).
-I welcome pull requests, but I'm just one guy (and still a relatively new coder) so please try to be patient with me.
-If this project helps you, consider leaving me a [gittip](https://www.gittip.com/raddevon/).
+This does everything I need and implements ACL, yet the implementation is very easy to understand.

+This is my first open source library.
+Pull requests and comments are welcome and appreciated!